 What happens when a payment is late?

-Depending on your auto loan lender and the terms of your agreement, you may incur a late fee immediately when the payment isn’t received.
+Depending on your auto loan lender and the terms of your agreement, you may incur a late fee immediately when the payment isn’t received in full and on time.
 However, a late fee doesn’t necessarily mean the late payment will appear on your credit report.

-The Credit Reporting Resource Guide provides a guideline of standards that creditors should follow to comply with federal law.
+There are guidelines that creditors should follow to comply with federal law when there are late payments.
 Based on these standards, a late payment can’t appear on your credit report until it’s at least thirty days past due.
 It’s a violation of federal law for a creditor to report an account as late prior to thirty days.

 What should I do if I miss a payment?